Ann Arbor remains a hot spot for real estate development and growth.

 Plans for Midtown Ann Arbor Condominiums are still in their early stages, but could bring an additional 256 condos with 620 bedrooms to Ann Arbor’s west side.
 The condos would be a mix of 1–3-bedroom units, and will not include rental housing Ann Arbor.

-New developments are a sign to investors that demand is still high.
+New real estate developments are a sign to investors that demand is still high.

 By all indications, the Ann Arbor property development boom is still going strong, especially when it comes to student housing and luxury condos.
 While new developers should always move with care so as not to over saturate the market, all signs currently point toward continued development.
 Stay tuned, as we’ll continue to deliver updates on the progress of these developmental plans, and any new proposals that may emerge for 2019.